 - The puppy will start to learn not to bite (bite inhibition) from his mum and littermates and as their new owner; your role is to develop their bite inhibition so that they do not grow into a dog that bites people or other dogs.
 I have a simple rule that no puppy teeth should touch human skin or clothing at any time.
 Even playful early nips can hurt, particularly for a young or elderly person and should be one of the most important lessons for your young pup.

 - Each puppy is different, but techniques for stopping a puppy nip or chew usually fall into two categories.
 Firstly, when his teeth touch your skin, imitating what his mum would do with a clear “ow” exclamation and then although staying with him, stop touching or interacting with him until he is calm.
-However if your puppy is excited and persistent, make an “ow” exclamation but this time, as soon as he nips you, abruptly leave the room, alone in the confinement of his safe play area and only returning when he is calm.
+However, if your puppy is excited and persistent, make an “Ow!” exclamation but this time, as soon as he nips you, abruptly leave the room, or place the puppy alone in the confinement of his safe play area and only returning when he is calm.

 - Avoid over exciting your puppy during play and avoid rough play.
 These are the most common reasons for a puppy to forget any prior understanding of bite inhibition; potentially leading to aggressive puppy behaviour.